mstrigkos/AssetFix/README.markdown

 ========

 AssetFix is a CLI script that rewrite your #__assets table preventing errors and slow speed of load caused by bad migrations or end user manual manipulation of the tables.
-THis scripts try to offer a way to solve this.
+This scripts try to offer a way to solve that problem.

 Installation
 ------------